There's only one Shaquille O'Neal.

 1992 Upper Deck #1B Shaq Trade Card RC

 The 1992 Upper Deck Basketball issue was an extremely popular set upon release.
-Shaq's #1 Rookie card is the anchor of the set and considered one of his most popular rookie cards.
+Shaq's #1 Rookie card is the set's anchor and is considered one of his most popular rookie cards.

 The black borders are prone to chipping and thus corner and border wear is quite common.